risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Loading-Assets.md

 	{
 		get
 		{
 			//This returns the path to your assetbundle assuming said bundle is on the same folder as your DLL.
-If you have your bundle in a folder, you can uncomment the statement below this one. return Path.Combine(Path.GetDirectoryName(MainClass.PInfo.Location), myBundle);
+If you have your bundle in a folder, you can instead uncomment the statement below this one. return Path.Combine(Path.GetDirectoryName(MainClass.PInfo.Location), bundleName);
-			//return Path.Combine(Path.GetDirectoryName(MainClass.PInfo.Location), assetBundleFolder, myBundle);
+			//return Path.Combine(Path.GetDirectoryName(MainClass.PInfo.Location), assetBundleFolder, bundleName);
 		}
 	}